Top 29 Slang For Accomplishments – Meaning & Usage

 • In a workplace, a manager might give an employee a gold star for meeting their sales targets.

-See also Top 76 Slang For Not Real – Meaning & Usage
+See also Top 40 Slang For All-In-All – Meaning & Usage

 28. High fives all around